 Charlcee is licensed to practice law in Arkansas.
 She is also admitted to practice in the Eastern and Western Districts of Arkansas U.S. District Courts.
 She is an active member of the Arkansas Association of Criminal Defense Attorneys (“AACDL”).
 Charlcee has been quoted in the Arkansas Democrat-Gazette.

 Originally from Tahlequah, Oklahoma, Charlcee moved to Fayetteville when she was 18 to attend college and has lived in the NWA area since 2004.
-In her free time, she enjoys spending time with her husband, attending Razorback sporting events and entertaining friends and family.
+In her free time, she enjoys spending time with her family, traveling, attending Razorback sporting events and entertaining friends and family.